matthew-tfs/mjcb.io/content/blog/00063-skills-competition-retrospective.md

 ## How Did I Do? ##

-I won first place in the IT and Network Support category at the Skills Ontario competition on May 5, 2009.
+I won first place in the IT and Network Support category at the Skills Ontario competition in 2009.
 This qualified me to compete at the Skills Canada competition a few weeks later, and I won first place in the IT and Network Support category at the Skills Canada competition on May 22, 2009.
 Skills Ontario and Skills Canada gives out medals for the top three winners (gold, silver, and bronze), so I technically won gold in my competitions:

 ![Skills Ontario and Skills Canada Gold Medals (2009).](/images/blog/00063/skills_ontario_skills_canada_gold_medals.jpg)